MAFFPT/Hubitat/Hubitat File Driver (HFD)/README.md

   ### What?
 A Virtual Device for EACH file that I want to access?

-  This is "The Ugly" part: I am afraid that it is the way it will work ... at least for now.
+  This is **"The Ugly"** part: I am afraid that it is the way it will work ... at least for now.

   I am aware that creating a VD for each file may be cumbersome.
 However, so far, it is the only way I have found to implement this solution.
 The problem that caused this is the fact that I could not find a way of referencing a file name as a variable, since a file reference is implemented as variable itself.

   And there is more ...

-  This device must be created as a child device of the user app or driver, otherwise it will not be possible to access it.
+  **The Ugly"** goes on: this device must be created as a child device of the user app or driver, otherwise it will not be possible to access it.

 - A Rule Machine rule - and guess what?
 Also specific for each file.

+  **The Bad** part ...

-  Please do not shoot me !
+  And, please, do not shoot me !

+  The user needs to create a rule for each file he/she wants to access, using the model Rule Machine provided.

+  When creating the rule the user needs to replace the string "TestFile5" found all around the model rule for the name of the file that will be handled.

+- Suggested naming convention for drivers and rules

+  First of all, I must stress that this is only a suggested naming convention.
+The user, obviously, can use the naming convention that best suit his/hers needs or preferences.

+  - Driver: File Driver [*filename*]
+  - Rule: File Driver [*filename*]

+  **NOTE:** A naming convention for devices and rules suggestion is
 - When the user, from his/hers code, calls the desired method/command (append, read, write)